hurter3/LionsTour2021SA/README.md

 ## **UX**

-*With the Covid-19 vius taking over our lives, sport has been forgotten.
+*With the Covid-19 virus taking over our lives, sport has been forgotten.
 This project is designed to get the user involved with the Lions 2021 tour.*
 *The user,*<br>
 *does not need to register or login to explore the website.*<br>
 *does not need to register or login to shop or add items to their cart.*<br>